 For some it’s a passion, for others a convenient way to commute.
 And for some it’s a deliberate effort to reduce traffic on the roads.
 Whatever the reason behind your purchase of a two wheeler, it is a huge responsibility to own and use a two wheeler.
 Misfortune could fall on your two wheeler at any point.
 It could get destroyed in a flood, it could be stolen or you could be in an accident with it.
-Whatever happens, you need an insurance to cover the costs if something does happen.
+Whatever happens, you the costs if something does happen.
 Not to mention that it is illegal in India to own a bike without an insurance.

 If you are considering purchasing a bike, here are the two types of bike insurances that you could go for: